Jmeyer1292/gl_depth_sim/README.md

 # GL Depth Simulator
-This library simulates an organized depth camera by reading back a depth buffer after calling OpenGL to render a scene.
+This library simulates an organized depth camera and laser scanner by reading back a depth buffer after calling OpenGL to render a scene.
 I tried to write this package so that the core library had only a couple of dependencies and could stand on its own.
-The primary use case, however, is simulating depth data WITH hardware acceleration and WITHOUT needing to use Gazebo for ROS robotics development.
+The primary use case, however, is simulating depth data and laser scan data WITH hardware acceleration and WITHOUT needing to use Gazebo for ROS robotics development.

 ## Installation
 ### Dependencies